-The results include the throughput measured as the number of operations completed per second.
+For the distributed setup, the workload is additionally modified to demonstrate the effects of partitioning schemes.
 To obtain the maximum total throughput (number of operations completed per second) achieved in each setup, we perform several executions of the same experiment, varying the number of clients through a separate large compute instance, until a peak throughput is reached.
 Note here that the performance is evaluated on a low-latency network.
 Increased latency would give us a different set of results (much less throughput) due to the nature of the RPC framework and TCP connections.
 A dry run of 2 iterations is first performed before running either experiment to warm up the servers.
 Then each experiment is repeated 3 times and the average of those executions is used to compute the reported results.
 In the library setup, there is no network overhead that can overshadow the operation latencies, but they follow a similar pattern as the throughput.
 Hence, we skip the latency plots.